devmohamedkh/nodejs-order-system-api/README.md

 * stripe

 # Features
-* Create an account, login or logout
+* Create an account as customer or seller and admin, login or logout
-* Browse available products or add product
+* Browse available products
+*  add - delete - update  product
 * Add products to the shopping cart
 * Delete products from the shopping cart
 * Display the shopping cart